Eruanne2/AlignFinancial/README.md

 # Notable Features
 ## User Authentication

 The auth pattern was implemented in the Ruby on Rails models and controllers.
-Explain how it works with the cookie and with saving the last login time
+The users table stores usernames, encrypted passwords, and session tokens.
+Passwords are encrypted with BCrypt for secure lookup.
+When a user logs in, a session token is generated for them and the browser's `session` cookie is used to store this token to keep the user logged in.
+The current time is also recorded, to be stored as `last_login` which will be displayed on the user's dashboard.
 ```
+# user.rb

+ def self.find_by_credentials(username, pw)
+   user = User.find_by(username: username)
+   (user && user.is_password?(pw)) ? user : nil
+ end

+ def is_password?(pw)
+   BCrypt::Password.new(self.password_digest).is_password?(pw)
+ end

+ ...
+# application_controller.rb

+ def login!(user)
+   session[:session_token] = user.reset_session_token!
+   session[:current_login] = DateTime.now.to_s
+ end

+ def logout
+   current_user.reset_session_token!
+   session[:session_token] = nil
+   session[:last_login] = session[:current_login]
+   @current_user = nil
+ end
 ```

-At runtime the current user is set onto the window so that React has access to the user object.
+The current user is also set onto the window so that React has access to the user object and the last login time.
 ```
 # app/views/layouts/application.html.erb